ElliottDG/Cyber-Write-Ups/HTB/Templated/Templated.md

 This meant the page was templated using flask web frame work and jinja2 web templating.

-To start I initially wanted to check if I could dirsearch some of the pages to see if there was a page i could go strait to aides from the home page.
+To start I initially wanted to check if I could dirsearch some of the pages to see if there was a page I could go strait to aides from the home page.

 ```bash
 python3 dirsearch.py -u http://134.209.190.86:32661/
  ```
 This returned every site as 200 OK.

-When visiting one of the pages it returned it as a 404, this is pretty intresting.
+When visiting one of the pages it returned it as a 404, this is pretty interesting.
 This means the 404 pages are possibly being templated.

 A quick search on the internet meant we can find some exploits on flask and jinja2.

 This is the link found: https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/

-In this challenge we could edit the URL so I went down the the **RCE Bypassing as much as i possibly can** heading and found this command:
+In this challenge we could edit the URL so I went down the **RCE Bypassing as much as i possibly can** heading and found this command:
 ```
 {{request.application.__globals__.__builtins__.__import__('os').popen('id').read()}}
 ```